 Exhibit number Description of exhibit 1.1 Form of Underwriting Agreement.
 3.1 Fifth Amended and Restated Certificate of Incorporation.
-3.1.1 Amendment to Fifth Amended and Restated Certificate of Incorporation.
 3.2 Form of Amended and Restated Certificate of Incorporation (to be effective upon completion of this offering).
 3.3 By-Laws of the Registrant.
 3.4 Form of Amended and Restated By-Laws (to be effective upon completion of this offering).
 4.1 Specimen Common Stock Certificate.
 4.2 Form of March 2011 Common Stock Warrant.
 4.3 Form of August 2011 Common Stock Warrant.
 4.4 Form of Series 1 Preferred Stock Warrant.
 4.5 Third Amended and Restated Stockholders Agreement, dated as of April 27, 2016, by and among the Registrant and the Stockholders listed therein.
 4.6 Second Amended and Restated Registration Rights Agreement, dated as of April 27, 2016, by and among the Registrant and the Stockholders listed therein.
 5.1 Opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
 10.1 Form of Indemnification Agreement.
 10.2+ 2011 Equity Incentive Plan, as amended, and forms of award agreements thereunder.
-10.3+ 2017 Employee, Director and Consultant Equity Plan, to become effective on the date immediately prior to the date the registration statement is declared effective, and form of award agreement.
-10.4+ Executive Employment Agreement, by and between the Registrant and Mark A. Velleca, M.D., Ph.D., dated May 19, 2014, as amended on February 1, 2015, May 10, 2016 and May 5, 2017.
-10.5+ Executive Employment Agreement, by and between the Registrant and Rajesh K. Malik, M.D., dated July 1, 2014, as amended on May 5, 2017.
-10.6+ Executive Employment Agreement, by and between the Registrant and Gregory J. Mossinghoff, dated February 1, 2015, as amended on May 5, 2017.
+10.3+ 2017 Employee, Director and Consultant Equity Plan, to become effective on the date immediately prior to the date the registration statement is declared effective, and forms of award agreements.
+10.4+ Executive Employment Agreement, by and between the Registrant and Mark A. Velleca, M.D., Ph.D., dated May 19, 2014, as amended on February 1, 2015 and May 10, 2016.
+10.5+ Executive Employment Agreement, by and between the Registrant and Rajesh K. Malik, M.D., dated July 1, 2014.
+10.6+ Executive Employment Agreement, by and between the Registrant and Gregory J. Mossinghoff, dated February 1, 2015.
 10.7+ Consulting Agreement, by and between the Registrant and Gregory J. Mossinghoff, dated June 3, 2014.
 10.8+ Director Agreement, by and between the Registrant and Seth A. Rudnick, M.D., dated July 15, 2016.
 10.9+ Advisory Board Member Agreement, by and between the Registrant and Seth A. Rudnick, M.D., dated July 15, 2016.
 10.10 Office Lease, by and between the Registrant and Highwoods Realty Limited Partnership as assigned to Raleigh RC Green, LLC, dated January 10, 2014, as amended.
 10.11# Exclusive License Agreement, by and between the Registrant and The Board Of Trustees Of The University Of Illinois, dated November 23, 2016.
 10.12# Amendment No. 1 to Exclusive License Agreement, by and between the Registrant and The Board Of Trustees of The University of Illinois, dated March 24, 2017.
 10.13+ Non-Employee Director Compensation Policy (to be effective upon the completion of this offering).
-10.14+ Employment Agreement, by and between the Registrant and Jennifer K. Moses, dated May 10, 2016, as amended on May 5, 2017.
-10.15+ Executive Employment Agreement, by and between the Registrant and Jay C. Strum, Ph.D., dated July 1, 2014, as amended May 5, 2017.

-Exhibit

-number Description of exhibit

 21.1 Subsidiaries of Registrant.
 23.1 Consent of PricewaterhouseCoopers LLP.
 23.2 Consent of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. (included in Exhibit 5.1).

-24.1 Power of Attorney (included on signature page to initial filing).
+24.1 Power of Attorney (included on signature page).

-\\ Previously filed.

-+ Indicates a management contract or compensatory plan.

-Confidential treatment has been requested for portions of this exhibit.
+- \ To be filed by amendment. - \\ Previously filed. - + Indicates a management contract or compensatory plan. - # Confidential treatment has been requested for portions of this exhibit.
 These portions have been omitted from the registration statement and have been filed separately with the U.S. Securities and Exchange Commission.